How to unpack after moving

 This order makes sense for many families, but feel free to plan the order around what makes sense for your needs:

-Kitchen: The sooner you set up the kitchen, the sooner you can run to the grocery store for fresh food and stop eating take-out for every meal.
-Assuming you threw away any perishable foods when you moved, you should start unpacking with the dishes and cutlery.
+- Kitchen: The sooner you set up the kitchen, the sooner you can run to the grocery store for fresh food and stop eating take-out for every meal.
+If you made a local move and still have a cooler of fresh food, definitely put that away first.
+You should start unpacking with the dishes and cutlery.
 You may want to wash these if they’ve been wrapped in newspaper, or if they were not wrapped at all.
-If you made a local move and still have a cooler of fresh food, definitely put that away first.

-Nursery or kids’ rooms: If you have children, get their rooms set up pronto.
+- Nursery or kids’ rooms: If you have children, get their rooms set up right away.
 It will give them somewhere to play while you unpack the rest of the house.
 It will also help them feel settled sooner if they have their own space with familiar belongings in it.